 - Nugget Markets

 - SETA (Sacramento Employment & Training Agency)

 - Sierra Health Foundation

 - Raley's - Belair

 - Union Pacific

 FOOD LITERACY CURRICULUM

 In September 2015, Capital Public Radio, in partnership Worldlink, will launch a companion food literacy curriculum in a select number of urban schools in “zip codes of concern.”
-Our fast food culture, school meals and a general lack of food literacy among other factors has created havoc on the health destiny of our children.
+Our fast food culture, school meals, and a general lack of food literacy, among other factors, has created havoc with the health destiny of our children.
 Educating children and adults alike about healthy food and nutrition can empower lives and result in significant lifelong health outcomes.
-Capital Public Radio’s companion Food Literacy program through partnership with Nourish = Food + Community will work to address these issues in a thoughtful, collaborative manner. http://www.nourishlife.org
+In addition to the garden, outreach will include a Food Truck that will visit the targeted schools, sharing the food grown here.
+Capital Public Radio’s companion Food Literacy program through partnership with Nourish = Food + Community will work to bring this education into our schools in a thoughtful, collaborative manner.

 COLLABORATIVE CONTENT OPPORTUNITIES